AndreaDiotallevi/albums-manager/README.md

 So that I can remember when a loaned album has been returned, I'd like to be able to mark an album as returned.
 ```

+#### Bonus Features to Implement Next

+* Authentication: add a user model and users collection and extend the application to multiple users
+* Additional links on the album page: add tracks links maybe with the Youtube API